 In the second half of this year, I have been experiencing more darkness, exhaustion, emotional, mental and physical depletion.
 However, the Valley kids have been inviting me to rest and be with them.
 Not always having to go, go, go.
 We have been sharing life together, and in doing so I have regained my strength.
 I am seeing their deeper beauty and truths.

-Each day I am still tried and depleted, but something keeps me going… the deep love I have for these kids.
+Each day I am still tired and depleted, but something keeps me going… the deep love I have for these kids.
 This kind of love is the kind where my heart aches for them.
 The kind of love where my heart continually leads me back to them.
 The kind of love that desires to give them the best opportunities for a better life.
 Because of this love, I can’t imagine my life without them.
 This love has grown deeper, and has widened my heart to a pure and unconditional love.

 Now, I have been living here for almost 2 years, and we have all become one.
 I don’t see our differences.
 I don’t focus on the pain I could cause others by being vulnerable.
 I am not afraid to love and to love deeply!
 All the children here are all beautifully shining brightly, like the sun!
 We are all beaming with love and joy.
 I’m so incredibly grateful for how God has allowed me to grow in love on my mission journey and as I continue, I am reminded that it is all about the Love- God is just calling me to love and be loved in this beautiful place.